zhengxu001/ielts/work-or-study.md

   * Of cause.
 I really do miss being a student.
 The reason I feel like that way is because as a worker, I go to work every day and try to make a very good impression to my boss, and deal with a good relationship with my clleguse, my bosses and customers.
 But as a students, I need not to care about all these things.
 I can go to libery to read the books and develop some samll intersting project.

-3. Do you like your job?
+3. Do you like your job?\/Is it very interesting?

-  * Yes I like it.
+  * Of cause.
+The best part of my work is that I can work with many talent guys.
+I can learn much from them and develop fantistic softwares with them.
 But I've been getting more and more presure as I get more works to do.
 So I think I need to study for one year and think about how I can do better.

 4. Do you prefer study in the morning or in the afternoon?

+  * well.
+I know that some people love to study in then morning, because they feel more energitic and reshed in the morning to better focused on the study.
+But for me, I also feel sleepy in the morning. so I prefer to study in the afternoon bcause the weather is  good and I can